Gamma-radiation sky maps from compact binaries: Beyond single dipoles: Multipolar structure and binaries

-A natural question is which value of $\Phi$ corresponds to a ``BH eclipse'' in Fig.~\ref{fig:atlas_BHNS}, i.e.~when the BH is geometrically behind the star in a coordinate sense.
+A natural question is which value of $\Phi$ corresponds to a ``BH eclipse'' in figure~\ref{fig:atlas_BHNS}, i.e.~when the BH is geometrically behind the star in a coordinate sense.
 The BH eclipse corresponds to roughly $\Phi = 308^\circ$, which is a somewhat unremarkable phase of the sky map.
 The NS eclipse is $180^\circ$ away from that, at $\Phi=128^\circ$.
 However, it is important to note that the field lines exhibit a winding morphology, as though they are being dragged by the NS motion.
-The winding field line morphology is displayed in Fig.~\ref{fig:BHNS_lines_TopView}, where the binary is viewed face-on ($\xi_{\rm obs}=90^\circ$), the binary is orbiting counter-clockwise, the BH is visible, and the star is hidden behind the gray field lines.
+The winding field line morphology is displayed in figure~\ref{fig:BHNS_lines_TopView}, where the binary is shown in its orbital plane as it orbits counter-clockwise, the BH is visible, and the star is hidden behind gray field lines.
 The field lines therefore appear to encode the recent history of the NS motion, and thus the sky map will lag in phase $\Phi$ with respect to the binary.
 However, the geometric eclipses are very indirect ways to understand the sky map because the emission regions exist along the separatrix layer, which lies away from the compact objects.
 A more meaningful correspondence between the sky map and the binary would involve a mapping from points on the sky map to the volumes where the photons in question had originated.
-Such a notion was conveyed in the single pulsar case in figures 6 \& 8 in Ref.~\cite{Bai_2010}, for example.
+Such a notion was conveyed in the single pulsar case in figures 6 \& 8 in ref.~\cite{Bai_2010}, for example.
 One could also imagine a volume rendering, whereby emitting volumes in the system are color-coded in correspondence with the regions of the sky map that their emitted photons contribute to.
 Such a visualization is beyond the scope of this work.